sapped/Authenticated-Full-Stack-Streamlit/README.md

 - [Fully comprehensive, did this one first.
 But also see below.
 Nginx should port_forward to 80, not 5050, for the GUI](https://www.enterprisedb.com/postgres-tutorials/reverse-proxying-pgadmin)
 - [But needs to do the port 80 in nginx config, not the 5050 for me to use it](https://stackoverflow.com/questions/61802782/reverse-proxy-in-docker-using-nginx-for-pgadmin4)

+### Docker Basics
+[Jeff Astor has a really nice series](https://www.jeffastor.com/blog/pairing-a-postgresql-db-with-your-dockerized-fastapi-app) on "enough Docker to get by."
+This is a link to part two, which has some helpful commands.
+But you might want to rewind to Part 1, which is linked at the top of his blog post.

 ## Next Steps
 - In production, I'll look to replace the 'auth_basic' login using an htpasswd with an 'auth_requeset' SP-initiated SAML 2.0 SSO login flow.
 Then I'll host the streamlit apps at different endpoints, restricting access to a user whitelist.